the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 }
 ~~~~~~~~

 The Table component is responsible for sorting the list.
 It takes one of the `SORT` functions by `sortKey` and passes the list as input.
-Afterwards it still maps over the sorted list.
+Afterward it still maps over the sorted list.

 {lang=javascript}
 ~~~~~~~~